adamrogoyski/tetris/README.md

 ### Screen Updates

-Updates to the screen use double buffering: Updates are written to the framebuffer and then flipped with the current buffer to update the screen in one go per frame.
+Updates to the screen use double buffering: Updates are written to the frame-buffer and then flipped with the current buffer to update the screen in one go per frame.

 The placement on the screen is done relative to the block size.
 The PNG images of the 7 colored blocks